mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Credential;
 ~~~~~

-A BasicCredential is an authenticated assertion of an identity/key binding.
-The
+A BasicCredential is a raw, unauthenticated assertion of an identity/key
-format of the key in the `public_key` field is defined by the relevant
+binding.
+The format of the key in the `public_key` field is defined by the
-ciphersuite: the group ciphersuite for a credential in a ratchet tree, the
+relevant ciphersuite: the group ciphersuite for a credential in a ratchet tree,
-KeyPackage ciphersuite for a credential in a KeyPackage object.
+the KeyPackage ciphersuite for a credential in a KeyPackage object.

 For ciphersuites using Ed25519 or Ed448 signature schemes, the public key is in
 the format specified {{?RFC8032}}.
 For ciphersuites using ECDSA with the NIST